 Credit cards, checks, cash — the typical means of exchanging money are looking at some stiff competition in the world of apps.
 Venmo is one of many mobile payment services that allow users to link their bank accounts of debit cards and send money to friends, family, and now, nonprofits.
 In 2017, more Venmo had more than 7 million active users, and shuttled nearly $18 billion between people, up 126% from 2016.
 That’s a lot of people, a lot of money… is it also a lot of potential donations?

 Is Venmo the next PayPal for nonprofits?

 Let’s cut straight to the chase: At the moment, Venmo doesn’t have a formal nonprofit program.
-There is one in private beta, but they’re longer accepting applications from nonprofits to participate.
+There is one in private beta, but they’re no longer accepting applications from nonprofits to participate.

 One challenge to Venmo officially expanding is regulation: Nonprofits and regulators are still working through the challenges associated with new donation and solicitation channels.

 We can’t wait to see what this formal system looks like: As nonprofits aim to reach and cultivate younger donors, why not meet them on their own turf of smartphones and apps?
 While the legal details are tested and sorted out, you can still plan for the launch by testing the tool.
 Here’s how we see an eventual strategy for incorporating Venmo into your existing donation strategy playing out.